Table of Contents

 Address the Underlying Postural Problems

 This muscle contributes to Forward-Head posture.
-It becomes short and strong.
+Chronically, it becomes short and strong.
 Then, once the head has become imbalanced over the trunk, this muscle is supported to become shorter and stronger.

 The Musculoskeletal Anatomy Behind Your Pain